-There is no need to settle for a bare garden once the colder months kick in.
-You can still enjoy a plethora of softly scented flowers, evergreens, and berries even if it’s icy cold outside.
+There is no need to settle for bare garden beds once the colder months and cold temperatures kick in.

-Preparing for the winter gardenof your dreams starts with a little bit of pre-planning.
+Preparing for the winter garden of your dreams starts with a little bit of pre-planning.
 Start planning early.
 If you live in the northern hemisphere, start your preparations in mid-July.

-If you’re in the south, you can start your winter garden plan in August.
-This will give you enough time to get everything ready before the first frost hits, if you get frost.
+If you’re in the south, starting your early winter gardening and your winter garden plan in early August is a good idea.
+This will give you a head start and enough time to get everything ready before the first frost hits, if you get frost.

 Choose the Right Plants